TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-artifacts.md

 Are you facing one of these common problems?

-* I am unable to upload additional packages: `Artifact cannot be uploaded because max quantity has been exceeded or the payment instrument is invalid. https://aka.ms/artbilling for details.`
+* I am unable to upload additional packages: `Artifact cannot be uploaded because max quantity has been exceeded or the payment instrument is invalid`

   - Go to the **Billing** section under **Organization Settings** and make sure that your tier is set to **No limit, pay as you go**.
 Once you make this change, the new setting can take approximately 1 hour to take effect